paperless-ngx/paperless-ngx/docs/administration.rst

 Administration
 **************

+.. _administration-backup:

 Making backups
 ##############

 .. warning::

-    This section is not updated to paperless-ng yet.
+    This section is not updated to paperless-ng yet, the exporter is a valid tool for backups though.

 So you're bored of this whole project, or you want to make a remote backup of your files for whatever reason.
 This is easy to do, simply use the